 REST API Examples

 Here’s a great example from freegeoip.net, a community-funded service that provides location data for a given domain or IP address:

 - Where is Godaddy.com located?
 XML Request: https://freegeoip.net/xml/godaddy.com

 - Where is Godaddy.com located?
 JSON Request: https://freegeoip.net/json/godaddy.com

 - Where is Godaddy.com located?
 CSV Request: https://freegeoip.net/csv/godaddy.com

-Authentication — You have a WordPress site, bbPress forum, BuddyPress social network, or WooCommerce e-commerce instance where all of your users are setup and configured.
+- Authentication — You have a WordPress site, bbPress forum, BuddyPress social network, or WooCommerce e-commerce instance where all of your users are set up and configured.
 Perhaps you have a third-party application that you’d like to authenticate using the WordPress account.
 Being able to utilize the API eliminates the need to have users having multiple logins to multiple systems.
-Tim Nash has working code and examples on his WordPress REST API Authentication examples post.

 In other words, pulling information, pushing information or authenticating are all possible, programmatically, from outside your WordPress site!
 Eventually, core WordPress features will be accessible via the API.